iron-software/IronPdfJava.Examples/quickstart/README.md

 </dependencies>
 ```

-#### Download JAR file Link
+#### Manual JAR File Download

-Optionally, [download the IronPDF JAR file manually](https://ironpdf.com/java/#download-modal) for use without project dependencies.
+If preferred, the IronPDF JAR file can be [downloaded manually here](https://ironpdf.com/download-modal) for use without dependency management tools.

-### Initial Build and Execution
+### Initial Setup and Execution

-Upon your first project run, the `IronPdfEngine` binaries will be automatically installed.
-This engine starts upon the initial invocation of an IronPdf method and will cease when the application closes or becomes idle.
+Upon your project's first run, `IronPdfEngine` binaries are provided automatically.
+The engine initiates as soon as any IronPDF method is invoked and terminates when the app closes or becomes idle.

-### Incorporate IronPDF Engine via Maven Dependency
+### Installing IronPDF Engine as a Maven Dependency

-Incorporating IronPdfEngine as a Maven dependency allows for pre-download of binaries, facilitating quicker startup times and assists in environments that restrict external internet access.
+For a quicker startup, installing the IronPDF Engine as a Maven dependency is recommended, allowing pre-download during dependency resolution:

-Just add one or more of the following snippets to your **pom.xml** for multiplatform support:
+Add the appropriate dependency to your **pom.xml** depending on your operating system:

-#### For Windows x64
+#### Windows x64

 ```xml
 <dependency>
     <groupId>com.ironsoftware</groupId>